basarat/typescript-collections/README.markdown

 use generics
-remove extra semicolons at end of functions / classes / modules function arguments types

-search for isundefined and use to mark optional.
-Or search optional. move all initialization to constructors
+remove extra semicolons at end of functions / classes / modules function arguments types move all initialization to constructors

 Already done:
 use module
-search for all "private"s to make sure they are marked as such
+search for all "private"s to make sure they are marked as such search optional. search for isundefined and use to mark optional.

 **A JavaScript Data Structure Library**